EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Experiments and Discussion

 \textbf{Results.} Table \ref{tab:nclassify} compares {\mname} with the baselines by Macro-F1, Micro-F1 and Accuracy on the Elliptic dataset.
 We see that ARMA performs the best among static graph models and further achieves comparable results to dynamic models: DySAT, JODIE and EvolveGCN.
 This is due to that ARMA provides a larger variety of frequency responses so that the network can better model sharp changes.
 Besides, TGN beats all other baselines, while {\mname} obtains better results than TGN with 4X speedup for training.

-In particular, all models perform poorly after time step $43$, when there was an external sudden change --- the shutdown of dark market, which results in the universal performance degradation. {\mname} achieves $68\%$ and $55\%$ relative Micro-F1 gains over the best baseline during time step $[43,46]$ and $[47,49]$, respectively.
-This proves the merit of {\mname} in effective adaptation under sharp changes.
+In particular, all models perform poorly after the time step $43$, when there was an external sudden change --- the shutdown of the dark market, which results in the universal performance degradation. {\mname} achieves $97\%$ and $88\%$ relative Micro-F1 gains over the best baseline during time step $[43,46]$ and $[47,49]$, respectively.
+This shows the merits of {\mname} in effective adaptation under sharp changes.